bashman8000/hylia_networkprediction/docs/source/index.rst

 **Citing Hylia**\ :

-If you’re citing Hylia in research or scientific paper, please cite this page as the resource.
+If you are citing Hylia in research or scientific paper, please cite this page as the resource.

 URL https://www.osti.gov/biblio/1769344.